Skip to main content

 Oleg Schchelochkov, MD

 The NIH Clinical Center (CC) is a 200-bed clinical research hospital located on the campus of the National Institutes of Health (NIH).
 Each year. more than 1,500 adult and pediatric patients are evaluated on research protocols within the National Human Genome Research Institute (NHGRI) at the NIH Clinical Center.
-At the request of the primary clinical research team, the NHGRI genetics consult service evaluates NIH Clinical Center patients enrolled in investigational protocols from any of the 26 Institutes that comprise the NIH.
-The NHGRI genetics consult service provides adult and pediatric consultations for diagnosis, genetic testing recommendations, genetic counseling, and return of genetic testing results.
-The clinical research protocols conducted through the NHGRI are broad in their scope and include: rare inborn errors of metabolism and multiple anomaly syndromes; the ClinSeq program using next generation sequencing to learn about the role that genes play in health and disease; and the Undiagnosed Diseases Program including careful phenotyping of adult and pediatric patients who have illnesses that have long eluded diagnosis, in combination with next generation sequencing to identify rare and/or unique genetic disorders.
-In addition, multiple treatment trials for genetic diseases serve as an excellent opportunity for medical students to observe the implementation of translational research into potential therapies.
+Clinical research conducted at the NHGRI is broad in scope and includes both natural history and interventional trials.
+Genetic disorders under investigation range from rare inborn errors of metabolism, somatic overgrowth disorders, to hereditary hypertension.
+The NHGRI genetics consult service evaluates NIH Clinical Center patients enrolled in investigational protocols from any of the 26 Institutes that comprise the NIH and e provides adult and pediatric consultations for diagnosis, genetic testing recommendations, genetic counseling, and return of genetic testing results.

-In addition to participating in direct patient care on the inpatient, outpatient, and consult services, mdical students will be introduced to basic and advanced principles of genetics by attendance at educational conferences and weekly clinic teaching conference with medical genetics clinical fellows; grand rounds; and in one-on-one didactic interactions with NHGRI faculty members.
-Students who elect the 6- or 8-week elective will have the opportunity to work on a research project or prepare a case presentation for publication.
+In addition to participating in direct patient care on the inpatient, outpatient, and consult services, medical students will be introduced to basic and advanced principles of genetics by attendance at educational conferences and weekly clinic teaching conference with medical genetics clinical fellows; grand rounds; and in one-on-one didactic interactions with NHGRI faculty members.
+Students who elect an 8-week elective mayhave the opportunity to work on a research project or prepare a case presentation for publication.

-• Present a "case report" of a patient evaluated during the rotation in oral or poster form.
+• Present a "case report" of a patient evaluated during the rotation in oral form.

 • David Adams, MD, PhD